vladmandic/sd-extension-framepack/README.md

 ### Video saving

-- Video is encoded using `libx264` codec
+- Video is encoded using selected codec and codec options
 - Set path in *settings -> image paths -> video*
 - If *settings -> image options -> keep incomplete images* is enabled, the video will be created even if interrupted
 - Does not create intermediate video or image files

 ## TODO

-- integrated UI progress bar
+- paste button
-- improve LoRA support
+- LoRA support
 - frame interpolation
+- frame upscaling
 - full codebase integration